Buyout firm Thoma Bravo approaches Twitter with acquisition interest

-NEW YORK : Buyout firm Thoma Bravo LP has contacted Twitter Inc to express interest in putting together an acquisition offer that would rival Tesla Inc Chief Executive Elon Musk's $43 billion bid, people familiar with the matter said on Friday.
+NEW YORK: Buyout firm Thoma Bravo has contacted Twitter to express interest in putting together an acquisition offer that would rival Tesla chief executive Elon Musk's US$43 billion bid, people familiar with the matter said on Friday (Apr 15).

-It is not clear how much Thoma Bravo would be prepared to offer and there is no certainty that such a rival bid will materialize, the sources cautioned, asking not to be identified because the matter is confidential.
+It is not clear how much Thoma Bravo would be prepared to offer, and there is no certainty that such a rival bid will materialise, the sources cautioned, asking not to be identified because the matter is confidential.

 A Thoma Bravo spokesperson declined to comment while Twitter representatives did not immediately respond to a request for comment.